snchz46/Waveshare-Cobra-Flex-ROS2-Autonomous-Car/README.md

 ## Project Overview
 This project showcases ongoing ROS 2 development and sensor fusion work while building an autonomous 1:14 car.
-The primary goal is to create a reproducible reference for deploying a Jetson Orin Nano with stereo vision (ZED) and 2D LiDAR (RPLIDAR) to perceive the environment, validate sensor agreement, and provide the foundation for autonomous navigation on the Waveshare Cobra Flex chassis.
+The primary goal is to create a reproducible reference for deploying a Jetson Orin Nano with stereo vision (ZED) and 2D LiDAR (RPLIDAR) to perceive the environment, validate sensor data, and provide the foundation for autonomous navigation on the Waveshare Cobra Flex chassis.

 The repository collects:
-- **ROS 2 nodes** for translating LiDAR scans into the ZED camera frame, projecting them onto ZED images for debugging, and numerically comparing depth readings between the sensors.
+- **ROS 2 workspace**
-- **Visualization assets** for fusing point clouds in RViz.
+- **Visualization assets**
-- **Media-rich documentation** with inline photo galleries to showcase hardware iterations, calibration setups, and experiment highlights.
+- **Mechanical design documentation**

 ## Quick Look
 | Target HW  | Prototype | CAD Design |